 - Free Wi-Fi

-Infusion therapy is the intravenous administration of medication.
+Infusion therapy is the intravenous (IV) administration of medication.
 IV meds are generally prescribed by a physician when a patient’s condition or disease state cannot effectively be treated by conventional therapies or oral medications.
-Also, many medications are designed to be delivered intravenously as their only means of treating a disease.
+Also, some medications are only able to be delivered intravenously to treat a disease.
+Learn more about infusion therapy at Jackson Siegelbaum.

-An injection or “shot” is a method of delivering medication whereby fluid is put into the body with a needle and syringe.
+An injection or shot is a method of delivering medication by inserting fluid into the body through a needle and syringe.
 Common types of injections include intramuscular (IM) injections and subcutaneous (Sub Q) injections.
-An intramuscular injection is administered directly into a muscle whereas a subcutaneous injection is administered just beneath the skin.
+An intramuscular injection is administered directly into a muscle and a subcutaneous injection is administered just beneath the skin.

 How long will I be at the Infusion Center?

-Treatment times vary according to what medication you will be receiving as ordered by your doctor.
-Please ask your physician or our Infusion Nurse Specialist how long your treatment will take.
-This will be an approximate time as multiple factors are involved.
+Treatment times vary according to what medication you will be receiving.
+Please ask your physician or our infusion nurse specialist for an approximate treatment time frame.

 Please wear comfortable clothing with easy access to start your intravenous therapy.
-Also, it is sometimes cool in the Center, so wear clothes that will keep you warm.
+Also, it is sometimes cool in the infusion suite, so wear clothes that will keep you warm.
 We also have warm blankets available.

 May I bring my laptop, tablet or other electronic device?

 Yes.
 We provide free wireless internet access for our patients.
 We have tablets available for those who do not have an electronic device or for those who would like to view Netflix for entertainment.